 Moreover, it can always happen that Amazon itself becomes a competitor.
-After all, the retailer has almost 150 own brands on offer and these are not always easy to spot.
-According to their own statements, these products only account for one percent of their turnover.
-But compared to small retailers, this is still a huge amount and the figures are rising fast.
-It shouldn’t come as a surprise that Amazon is so successful in its own marketplace, the company knows exactly what people are looking for and purchasing.
+After all, the retailer has almost 150 private brands on offer - sometimes more, sometimes less obvious.
+According to its own statements, these products only make up one percent of its own sales.
+But compared to small retailers, that's obviously a lot, and the numbers are rising fast.
+It is not surprising that Amazon is so successful on its own marketplace: The company knows exactly what is wanted and what sells.

 Amazon has publicly denied looking into the data of its retailers in order to then offer its own products.
-Officially, such behavior is forbidden within the company.
-It turns out, however, that this was nevertheless common practice.
+Officially, this is probably also forbidden internally.
+As it turns out, it was nevertheless common practice.

 Why not both?

-To anticipate a typical objection: Yes, you can do both at the same time.
-You can write a blog on your own WordPress site as well as on Medium.
-You can have your own WooCommerce shop and sell on Amazon at the same time.
-Needless to say, it’s also a good idea to be active in the appropriate and relevant social networks.
-All of this can be a great addition – if you have the resources to do it.
+To forestall a typical objection: Yes, of course you can do both at the same time.
+You can both start a blog on your own WordPress site as well as write on Medium.
+You can have your own WooCommerce shop and be present on Amazon at the same time.
+And of course it's a good idea to be active on the appropriate and relevant social networks.
+All this can complement each other wonderfully - if you have the resources.

-With this article, I simply want to make the case for having your own well-maintained website available at all times.
-It should be a priority, even if it doesn’t have the same (potential) reach as the likes of Facebook, Medium or Amazon.
-See my article on content hub.
-In it you will find more ideas on how to make your own website the central hub.
+My main point with this post is to make the case that your own website should always be there and well maintained.
+It should be a priority, even if it doesn't inherently have the (potential) reach of offerings like Facebook, Medium, or Amazon.
+See my article on content hub for more on this.
+There you'll find more ideas on how to make your own website the central hub.

 Why is it worth the effort?
 Look at it like this: It’s the difference between a rental apartment and owning your own house.
 Owning your own home certainly entails more work and carries more responsibility.
 But you can decorate it when and how you please and can plan for the long term.